 What Are The Basics Of Bookkeeping?

-Very small businesses may choose a simple bookkeeping system that records each financial transaction in much the same manner as a chequebook.
-Businesses that have more complex financial transactions usually choose to use the double-entry accounting process.
+Small businesses may prefer a simple bookkeeping system that records each financial transaction in the same manner as a chequebook.
+Businesses with more intricate financial processes often employ double-entry accounting.

-As the business owner, if you don’t understand the different types of “accounts” your bookkeeper uses to organise your finances, measuring the success (or failure) of your efforts will be futile.
+If you don’t understand the numerous types of “accounts” your bookkeeper uses to organize your cash, measuring the success (or failure) of your efforts as a business owner will be worthless.

 What is bookkeeping?

-Bookkeeping is the process of keeping track of every financial transaction made by a business firm from the opening of the firm to the closing of the firm.
-Depending on the type of accounting system used by the business, each financial transaction is recorded based on supporting documentation.
-That documentation may be a receipt, an invoice, a purchase order, or some similar type of financial record showing that the transaction took place.
+The practise of keeping accurate records of a company’s financial activities requires that accounting be performed from the moment an organisation opens its doors until it finally closes them.
+Depending on the type of accounting system that is utilised by the organisation, each and every monetary transaction is documented based on the corresponding supporting paperwork.
+As evidence, you might use a receipt, an invoice, a purchase order, or some other type of financial record that demonstrates the transaction actually took place.

 Methods of bookkeeping